Kathryn Clark to Chair Board of Trustees

 June 26, 2006—

-Kathryn Clark was elected to a one-year term as chair of Michigan Tech’s Board of Control Thursday, June 23.
+Kathryn Clark was elected to a one-year term as chair of Michigan Tech’s Board of Trustees Thursday, June 23.
 Russell Gronevelt was named vice chair.

 Clark has served on the board since 2001 and has been vice chair for the past year.
 A former chief scientist with NASA, she is president of Docere, a consulting company specializing in science and education.
 Among its clients are the Jean-Michel Cousteau Society, the Argos Foundation, the National Marine Sanctuaries and the Sea World Hubbs Institute.